 Working closely with the Launch Partnership team, ’Berta helped to promote the services of GroceryWorks.com.
 GroceryWorks was a Dallas-area based startup providing online ordering and delivery service of high-quality, fresh groceries directly to customers’ homes and offices.
 The platform was so innovative at that time, that they were eventually acquired by Safeway, and is still operating today as Safeway.com

 The big challenge ’Berta faced was to promote this service to a customer base that was accustomed to driving five miles to the store just for a gallon of milk.
-When GroceryWorks was founded, customers had started adopting online retail for established brands, but hadn’t fully made the leap to shopping for groceries online.
-Even though this isn’t one of ’Berta’s more recent projects, it’s a good example of a client overcoming a seemingly insurmountable challenge, and was just a darn fun campaign to work on!
+When GroceryWorks was founded, customers had started adopting online retail for established brands, but hadn’t fully made the leap to shopping online for groceries.
+This project is a good example of a client overcoming a seemingly insurmountable challenge, and was just a darn fun campaign to work on!